 Your water has been tested for more than 100 compounds that are important to public health.
-In this ystem, the maximum number of compounds detected was 13.
-Most of these compounds are naturally occurring or introduced as treatment to improve water quality.
+Only 18 of these were detected, all of which were below the amounts allowed by state and federal law.
+Most of these compounds are either naturally occurring or introduced as treatment to improve water quality.
 Monitoring frequency varies from daily to once every nine years per EPA regulation, depending on the parameter.
-Our testing encompasses the full range of regulated inorganic, organic and radiological compounds, and microbiological and physical parameters.
-Results shown below are for detected compounds only.
+Our testing encompasses the full range of regulated inorganic, organic and radiological compounds and microbiological and physical parameters.
+Results shown here are for detected compounds only.